Haruyukis/rag-application/README.md

 ### Image from dockerfile

-- If you are using a machine other than a Jetson, you should uncomment each Dockerfile corresponding to the ubuntu20.04
+- If you are using a machine other than a Jetson, you can just run the following commands

-- If you are using a Jetson, you can just run the following command.
+- If you are using a Jetson, you should uncomment each Dockerfile with the dustynv image.

 ### Commands to execute the application